gs-gs/github-idp/hamlet/githubidp/README.md

     Github doesn't provide a phone_number attribute so you can not enforce MFA with phone_number on the pool
     :::
 2. Create a Github OAuth App which will be used by the Lambda function to authenticate with Github
+    1. Set an Application name the relates to your user pool or product
+    2. The home page URL can be anything but usually points to your products public page
+    3. Provide a description about your product
+    4. The Authorization callback Url is based on the the cognito userpool hosted UI.
+To get the callback Url run the following
+        1. In your cmdb run the following hamlet query

+        ```
+        hamlet query describe occurrence --tier-id <your pools tier id> --component-id <your pools component id> attributes
+        ```

+        2. The callback Url will be `<UI_BASE_URL>/oauth2/idpresponse` where UI_BASE_URL is listed in the attributes from step one
+    4. Once you have created the pool you will need to generate a client secret which can be done on the details page once the initial app has been setup
+    5. Note down the Client Id and the Generated client secret, you will need these for the module configuration
 3. Add the `cognito_github_api` module from this plugin into your solution and configure the module.
 The client Id and Secret should be the details created in step 2 for example in your solution.json add the following